Monash-FIT3170/JRVS/README.md

 - Ensure node version is >= 18

 1. delete all yarn.lock files, node_modules and package-lock.json files
-2. npm run install-all
+2. update .env file with mongo_uri password, encryption_key and encrpytion_iv
+3. npm run install-all-mac or install-all-win (if on mac or windows)
-3. npm run dev
+4. npm run dev